russellhaering/hyperglide/README.md

 [Glide](https://github.com/Masterminds/glide) is a tool that makes it easy to manage `vendor` directories in Go.

-Hyperglide is an opinionated wrapper around Glide which supports only two operations:
+Hyperglide is an opinionated wrapper around Glide which supports only three operations:

 1. Updating every non-pinned dependency to the latest master (`hyperglide up`)
+2. Updating a single dependency to the latest master (`hyperglide up <package>`)
-2. Installing new dependencies, and only new dependencies (`hyperglide newdep`)
+3. Installing new dependencies, and only new dependencies (`hyperglide newdep`)

 ## How it Works